beginners corner

 Cramer named 2 companies that “fought back” against these hedge funds.
 JOYG announced that it was buying back 2/5 of its capitalization (# shares x share price), or 2 billion dollars worth of stock between now and 2011.
 Cramer said the company had enough of the short selling and could almost take itself completely private if its stock keeps falling.

 The other equity he mentioned was our old friend CSX, whose embattled CEO Michael Ward won a proxy (vote of confidence by shareholders) battle with hedge funds to keep his job.
-That day, CSX reported a great and was up more than 10% in price.
+That day, CSX reported a great earnings report and was up more than 10% in price.

-Cramer’s point regarding hedge funds accentuates our Blue Collar position that it is critical to do as well as fundamental analysis in our investment decisions.
+Cramer’s point regarding hedge funds accentuates our Blue Collar position that it is critical to do technical analysis as well as fundamental analysis in our investment decisions.
 We must anticipate the moves of these gazillionnaires.
 They have the ability to take down great companies and there is no one looking over their shoulders to warn us.

 How I found CSH: